SenseLogic/RESYNC/README.md

 --removed : detect the removed files
 --added : detect the added files
 --emptied : detect the emptied folders
---exclude FOLDER_FILTER/ : exclude matching folders
---include FOLDER_FILTER/ : include matching folders
+--exclude FOLDER_FILTER/ : exclude all matching folders --include FOLDER/ : include this folder
---ignore file_filter : ignore matching files
---keep file_filter : keep matching files
+--ignore file_filter : ignore all matching files --keep file_filter : keep all matching files
 --sample 0 1m all : minimum, medium and maximum sample size (`b` for bytes, `k` for kilobytes, `m` for megabytes, `g` for gigabytes)
 --allowed 2 : maximum allowed modification time offset in milliseconds --abort : abort on errors